LienFinance/lien-zinc-RD/README.md

 ### [IMPORTANT]

-if you encount these error, demo server is not available.
+If you encount these errors, the zinc demo server is not available.

 503 Service Temporarily Unavailable
 502 Bad Gateway